-Treatment Group: These households will be read a script during the CMIE survey.
-The intervention will be delivered during surveys lasting from October to December 2021.
-The script includes basic information about the ONORC scheme, including that their ration allowance is portable across district and state lines, information on which states have joined the ONORC program by the time of the survey, information on the documents required to claim ration outside of their designated PDS shop, and information on government offices responsible for resolving ration access issues and the phone number of a government helpline dedicated to ration portability.
-The script will be read by a CMIE enumerator, and an information sheet will be left with the respondent.
-We will also provide these households with access to an information hotline, which they can call to obtain local information (phone numbers and/or addresses) on ration shops across 29 states.
+Treatment Group: These households were read a script during the CMIE survey.
+The intervention was delivered during surveys lasting from October to December 2021.
+The script included basic information about the ONORC scheme, including that their ration allowance is portable across district and state lines, information on which states have joined the ONORC program by the time of the survey, information on the documents required to claim ration outside of their designated PDS shop, and information on government offices responsible for resolving ration access issues and the phone number of a government helpline dedicated to ration portability.
+The script was read by a CMIE enumerator, and an information sheet was left with the respondent.
+We also provided these households with access to an information hotline, which they can call to obtain local information (phone numbers and/or addresses) on ration shops across 29 states.
 We processed and uploaded individual ration shop information to Mapbox and Google Earth so that hotline staff can search for ration shops within or near the caller's locality of interest.
 The hotline will be staffed by research assistants, who can also answer basic questions about ration portability.
 Hotline access will last for 5 months after the beginning of the intervention (from October 2021 to March 2022).

-Control Group: This group will also be surveyed by CMIE, but will not be given the information script or access to the information hotline.
+Control Group: This group was also surveyed by CMIE, but was not given the information script or access to the information hotline.